 "Protection" almost always refers to the protection of power company equipment and lines and reducing fire risks, not the protection humans, animals, or the environment.
 Most protection devices are used to detect or interrupt undesirable currents.
 These could be currents which are too high (over-currents) and/or flowing where they shouldn't be (short circuits).
 Over-voltage problems are actually more common, but they are handled in a relatively simple way.

 Requirements

 - 1. Reliability (Fully protect all the equipment from every fault)

-- 2. Speed
+- 2. Speed (React quickly to a problem)

-- 3. Selectivity (don't trip when there really isn't a fault)
+- 3. Selectivity (Don't trip when there really isn't a fault)

 - 4. Simplicity

 - 5. Minimize Customer Impact

 Over-Voltage Protection